 Understanding the Dynamic

-Involving Your Husband
+Involving Your Partner

-Ultimately, both parents will have periods of emotional instability following the birth of a child.
-It is up to the one parent to help keep the other parent grounded and in-check, and in this case, it is the mother's duty to make sure that her husband feels included and useful in such a situation.
+Ultimately, both partners will have periods of emotional instability following the birth of a child.
+It is up to the one parent to help keep the other parent grounded and in-check, and in this case, it is the mother's duty to make sure that her partner feels included and useful in such a situation.
 Remember that the breastfeeding process is a relatively short stage of the parenting cycle as a whole, and as parents, time will fly by and soon will come the day that breastfeeding is over.
-Enjoy it while it lasts and make it a bonding experience between the mother, father and child.
+Enjoy it while it lasts and make it a bonding experience between the mother, partner, and child.